SpareBrainedIdeas/ALPack/README.md

 This pack of Visual Studio Code extensions includes many commonly used AL-Specific Extensions, along with a variety of other developer assisting extensions.

+The pack can be downloaded and installed here:  https://marketplace.visualstudio.com/items?itemName=sparebrainedideas.sparebrained-al-pack

 ### Extension List

 **Microsoft Extensions**